Psychology of Investing: Escape the Herd, Avoid Financial Destruction

 Stock markets often continue reaching new highs for longer than most experts predict.
 If sceptics warn that the market is overvalued, it will likely climb higher.
 As the saying goes: “markets climb a wall of worry.”
 Traditionally, the market is believed to predict the future state of the economy.
 Therefore, current prices reflect future expectations rather than the present reality.

-While waiting until a stock has had a substantial increase before buying may seem tempting, it’s essential to consider why someone would pay more for the store in the future.
+While waiting until stock has substantially increased before buying may seem tempting, it’s essential to consider why someone would pay more for the store in the future.
 Using the “Theory of Mind” thinking, which has been shown to improve investment performance, it’s essential to understand that other investors will also be aware of the stock’s growth potential.
 Therefore, the price is likely to continue increasing.

 Those holding stocks are reaping the rewards of their investments, while those not in the market will likely eventually give in and get in.
 Even those who have sold the market short will ultimately have to buy back in, leading to built-in buying and price increases.

-New highs tend to beget new highs – for longer than all the pundits say they will.
-An old saying is “Markets climb a wall of worry“, and therefore, as long as people are on TV talking about how now the market is too expensive, chances are, it will go higher.
+New highs tend to beget new highs—for longer than all the pundits say they will.
+An old saying is, “Markets climb a wall of worry,” and therefore, as long as people are on TV talking about how the market is too expensive now, chances are, it will go higher.

 Psychology Of Investing and the Coronavirus